-Summarize the data usability assessment process including statistics, equations, and computer algorithms that will be used to analyze the data: Step 1: Review the In the event that DMM pits are found or individual munitions with exposed fillers, then two discrete soil samples will be collected, one directly beneath the project's objectives item(s) and one from a depth of 1 foot below the item(s) to assess the potential point source release and determine if MC has migrated.
-If these results and sampling design exceed background and health-based screening levels, then additional delineation and additional media sampling may need to be performed.
-If these results (Continued) exceed background and health-based screening levels, then additional delineation and additional media sampling may need to be performed, which will consist of step out samples in the horizontal and vertical direction, as needed to bound the contamination.
+In the event that DMM pits are found or individual munitions with exposed fillers, then two discrete soil samples will be collected, one directly beneath the item(s) and one from a depth of 1 foot below the item(s) to assess the potential point source release and determine if MC has migrated.
+If these results exceed background and health-based screening levels, then additional delineation and additional media sampling may need to be performed.
+If these results exceed background and health-based screening levels, then additional delineation and additional media sampling may need to be performed, which will consist of step out samples in the horizontal and vertical direction, as needed to bound the contamination.
 The spacing of step out samples will generally be 2 feet, but may be greater or lesser depending on best professional judgment in consideration of the anticipated areal extent of the release and the concentrations observed.
 Random sampling and incremental sampling methodology would be more appropriate for widespread contamination, which is not anticipated at this time.
 Where possible, disposable or dedicated equipment will be used eliminating the need for rinse blanks.
-Previously, the MC sampling program for the Phase 2 CS consisted of a minimum of four soils collected at each of the MRS. It should be noted that for a particular compound or analyte, the Prouce Users Guidance for ecological risk assessment recommends at least eight sample results to be used for the 95% UCL EPC calculations.
-RFI neid activities may identify concentrated areas of MEC/MD, ining berris, etc., in which case additional samples will be concentrated areas of MEC/MD, ining berris, etc., in which case additional samples will be concentrated areas an alternative to the 95% OCLEPC calculation, the maximum detected concentration of each analyte of the four samples to be conected may be used in the first screening and hist assessment, in needed.
-This approach is deemed appropriate (as compared with using a minimum or eight samples), because source areas associated with using a minimum or eight samples), because source areas associated with using a minimum or eight samples), because source areas associated areas associated as a source areas associated as a source areas associated areas associated as a source areas as a source areas associated as a source areas as a source ar with the advinues at these four aleas are inergy to be relatively infinited, such that four samples at each with its is expected to be adequate for general site characterization purposes.
-Sites ETSW-000-R-01, anti-Aircraft Papose - Ab ETSW-000-R-02, anti-Aircraft Papose - AB, and ETSW-010-R-01, anti-Aircraft Papose - AB.
-Range 90.MM2 served as firing noises for anti-arcraft and anti-tark ranges Area ETSW-011-R-01- Granade Launcher Range Machine Gun Ranges served as an infiltration course grenade launcher range and small arms range firing into directed at specific targets Step 2A: Data Hard copy and electronic analytical data are delivered to the project chemist for initial review, copying, and distribution (e.g., to validator), with the original Deliverables hard copy going to project central files.
-The CB&I Project Chemist will review these files for correctness and completeness.
-The laboratory will provide on CD.
-CLP Level 4 hardcopy and/or PDF files as well as EDDs generated by the laboratory's LIMS to include CB&I EQUIS files.
-The EQUIS EDDs will facilitate the data evaluation and validation process and the generation of ERIS transfer file for the upload of the data into the ERIS data depository.
-Data validation qualifiers will be populated for each sample/analyte into the source EDDs by the Validator (as applicable) and then verified by the Project Chemist.
-Data validators may also receive a working hardcopy and EDD files for their validation.
-The laboratory will include the EDD for each analytical batch on CD.
-The laboratory will address via a brief explanation in the Non-Conformance Log any non-conformance that is not within their control.
-The final EDD file, final laboratory non-conformance report, and results shall be provided to the project chemist and data validator to expedite the validation process and the validation qualifier fields populated.
-The final project deliverables may include electronic file copies of the validation reports for stakeholder use.
-The laboratory data will be reported for each analyte in standard DOD QSM convention for the DL, LOD, and RL.
-Since all final data are reported at the RL taking into account sample characteristics (e.g., volumes, dilutions, "moisture, etc.) and not the LOQ, the term RL is discussed here.
-In addition, any positive value detected between the DL and the RL must be reported and treated as an estimated "J" concentration.
-Non-detections will be reported at the LOD.
-Data validation may also receive a working narocopy and EDDs for their validation.
-The laboratory will address via a brief explanation in the Non-Conformance Log any non-combinance that is not within their control.
-The man aboratory non-combinance report shall be provided with the hardcopy data package to the provided package to the validation guide approximation of the validation project chemist and data validator to expedite the validation process and the validation qualifier news populated.
-The final project deliverables may include allocation chemistry of the validation reports for stakeholder use electronic file copies of the validation reports for stakeholder use.
+Previously, the MC sampling program for the Phase 2 CS consisted of a minimum of four soils collected at each of the MRS. It should be noted that for a particular compound or analyte, the ProUCL Users Guidance for ecological risk assessment recommends at least eight sample results to be used for the 95% UCL EPC calculations.
+RFI field activities may identify concentrated areas of MEC/MD, firing berms, etc., in which case additional samples will be collected.
+As an alternative to the 95% UCL EPC calculation, the maximum detected concentration of each analyte for the four samples to be collected may be used in the risk screening and risk assessment, if needed.
+This approach is deemed appropriate (as compared with using a minimum of eight samples), because source areas associated with the activities at these four areas are likely to be relatively limited, such that four samples at each MRS is expected to be adequate for general site characterization purposes.
+Sites FTSW-009-R-01: Anti-Aircraft Range - 4A; FTSW-009-R-02: Anti-Aircraft Range - 4B; and FTSW-010-R-01: Anti-Tank Range 90-MM-2 served as firing points for anti-aircraft and anti-tank ranges.
+Area FTSW-011-R-01: Grenade Launcher Range Machine Gun Ranges served as an infiltration course, grenade launcher range, and small arms range firing into directed at specific targets.